frankpfan/frankpfan/README.md

 I attended a competition on IT when I was a 8th-grader and wrote a Python GUI programme --- an N-puzzle game, in China called “数字华容道”.
-Though as sth for a low-level competition it is a success, but it was not good as a project before I refactored it later, with a terribly high coupling degree. 😆
+Though as sth for a low-level competition it was a success, but it was not good as a project before I refactored it later, with a terribly high coupling degree. 😆

-Then I wrote [pinandpi](https://github.com/frankpfan/pinandpi), which consists of an algorithm that simulates Buffun's needle experiment, and an application for interaction, history storing and analysing.
+Then I wrote [pinandpi](https://github.com/frankpfan/pinandpi), which consists of an algorithm that simulates Buffun's needle experiment, and an application for interaction, history storing and data analysing.
-However, as my original plan wasn't complete, the app is not quite good.
+However, as my original plan was simple and I wanted to do more after some time of developing, the app isn't satisfying even at present and is hard to make in-place changes.

 I've made some small tools for my work, and they've been helpful.